MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 ---
-title: About private Links for secure access to Fabric (preview)
+title: About private Links for secure access to Fabric
 description: Learn about the Azure private link feature to provide secure access to Fabric using Azure Networking private endpoints.
 Data is sent privately instead of over the internet.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: danzhang
 ms.topic: conceptual
-ms.date: 04/04/2024
+ms.date: 05/30/2024
 ---

-# Private links for secure access to Fabric (preview)
+# Private links for secure access to Fabric

 You can use private links to provide secure access for data traffic in Fabric.
 Azure Private Link and Azure Networking private endpoints are used to send data traffic privately using Microsoft's backbone network infrastructure instead of going across the internet.